 The interesting thing about the study we have been discussing is that if you are a regular reader, none of this is news.
 What I would like to do is to tackle some of the issues that were specifically mentioned in this study — tests and treatments that are both more dangerous than doctors typically lead you to believe, and less effective.
 It’s what I call a “Bad News” double-whammy for patients.
 By the way, this list is short, but believe me when I tell you that it could have gone on and on and on.

 - REGULAR PHYSICAL EXAMS: Do you remember back in the good ole days when you were told that the only thing that could possibly keep you from keeling over and dying was to get an annual physical?
 In case you are behind the times, physicals were nixed as a standard of care at least two and a half decades ago (HERE) — at least according to the research side of medicine (HERE).
 Much of this has to do with what are known in medicine as “False Positives” — tests that come back positive, even though they are really negative.
 Or sometimes the problem is so minor it would not have affected the person being tested in their natural lifetime.
 Either way you slice it, the result is something called “Over-diagnosis” — the very thing we are talking about in this post.
-I will show you several times that this phenomenon is huge in dealing with the issue at hand.

-- CT / MRI: I already talked about this one some, but suffice it to say if you go back and read the links I provided, you be surprised, possibly to the point of shocked — especially when it comes to CT — to learn just how dangerous these tests really are.
+- CT / MRI: I already talked about this one some, but suffice it to say if you go back and read the links I provided, you’d probably be surprised, possibly to the point of shocked — especially when it comes to CT — to learn just how dangerous these tests really are.
 For instance, did you know that each CT you have provides a dose of radiation equivalent to anywhere from 500 to 1,200 X-rays?
 Or that every CT you get significantly increases your lifetime chances of developing CANCER?
 An interesting thought for those people having a CT done (usually a PET Scan) every few weeks during their cancer treatment (HERE).

 - BREAST CANCER: Speaking of Cancer, there is a not only a huge debate raging over MAMMOGRAPHY and whether or not they are valuable in their present form, but whether or not prophylactic mastectomy (or double mastectomy as the case may be) provides any meaningful advantage as far as survival rates are concerned (HERE).
 In today’s study, 90% of the subjects overestimated the benefits of regular mammography.
 The same has been said for PSA tests in men.